danielendeg/nugetpackageupdate/specs/DICOM/DICOMWeb-Conformance.md

 - 1.2.840.10008.1.2.4.90 (JPEG 2000 Lossless Only)
 - 1.2.840.10008.1.2.4.91 (JPEG 2000)
 - 1.2.840.10008.1.2.5 (RLE Lossless)
+- \*

+A transfer syntax of * means no transcoding will be done, so the transfer syntax of the uploaded file will be used.
+This is the fastest way to retrieve.
 Retrieve Metadata does not return any attribute which has a DICOM Value Representation of OB, OD, OF, OL, OW, or UN.

 ### Response